a-n-d-r-3-w/calculator/CombinedRFASpec.md

 #### User Goal or Purpose of Their Activity: ####

-Bob wants to figure out what the monthly payment will be if they borrow $500,000 at a 4.15% fixed interest rate and pay the loan back over 30 years.
+Bob wants to figure out what his monthly income and expenses are.

 ### Assumptions ###
 - The user works with US dollar amounts only